ssato/python-anyconfig/docs/usage.rst

 like :class:`collections.OrderedDict`.
 Otherwise, the order of configuration items will be lost by default.

-Please note that it's not true that any backend can keep the order of keys.
-For example, JSON backend can do that but current YAML backend does not due to the limitation of YAML module it using.
+Please note that anyconfig.load APIs sometimes cannot keep the order of items in the original data even if ac_order=True was specified because used backend or module cannot keep that.
+For example, JSON backend can keep items but current YAML backend does not due to the limitation of YAML module it using.

 Validation with and/or generate JSON Schema
 ----------------------------------------------

-If you have jsonschema [#]_ installed, you can validate config files with using anyconfig.validate() since 0.0.10.
+If jsonschema [#]_ is installed and available, you can validate config files with using anyconfig.validate() since 0.0.10.

 .. code-block:: python